junwonlee5/Summer_2018_Audio_Project/README.md

 ## 2. Audio Filter

 In the second folder "Audio Filter", the function filter_design.m applies butterworth filter onto audio file and creates a new signal signal_filt_2.
-This is particularly used to simulate the second order of Sallen-Key filter.
+This is particularly useful to simulate the second order of Sallen-Key filter.